HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 In the executor Input we can abstain from storing a URI since this does not apply to Metrics.

-When the Driver is looking to resolve Artifacts, to store in the ExecutorInput, it will need to ensure it's differentiating between Metrics and other Artifact types.

-To keep the Python SDK will continue to interpret Metrics as artifacts, this helps maintain backwards compatibility.
-The Driver will need to ensure when it is creating the Artifacts list during the call to `resolveInputs -> resolveInputArtifact -> resolveUpstreamArtifacts() -> artifact.ToRuntimeArtifact()`, we are parsing Metrics.
+The Python SDK will continue to interpret Metrics as artifacts, this maintains backwards compatibility.
+The Driver will need to ensure when it is creating the Artifacts list during the call to `resolveInputs -> resolveInputArtifact -> resolveUpstreamArtifacts() -> artifact.ToRuntimeArtifact()`, we are converting Metrics to output Artifacts.
 The updated pseudocode in `resolveUpstreamArtifacts` will be something like:

 ```go
 package driver